Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 Vista/7:

-Vista/7 will overwrite the curl folder if you try the above steps, so instead please read https://github.com/dbalatero/typhoeus/issues/11 (make sure to delete libcurl.a from the lib directory in the curl folder and move bin/libcurl.dll there. if you get gcc make/build errors).
+Vista/7 will overwrite the curl folder if you try the above steps, so instead please read https://github.com/dbalatero/typhoeus/issues/11 (make sure to delete libcurl.a from the lib directory in the curl folder and move bin/libcurl.dll there if you get gcc make/build errors).

 Once you've installed the gem, copy the folder typhoeus-0.2.4 from your/ruby/path/lib/ruby/gems/1.8/gems into C:/Progra~1/Diaspora/vendor/ruby/1.8/gems

 ### Installing Diaspora (Continued)

-From the command line while in the Diaspora installation directory type:
+From the command line while in the Diaspora installation directory, type:

     C:\Progra~1\RubyDevKit\devkitvars.bat
     bundle install